pyca/cryptography/docs/x509/reference.rst

         clients can start trusting the certificate.
 It may be different from the time at which the certificate was created.

-        :param time: The `datetime.datetime` object (in UTC) that marks the activation time for the certificate.
+        :param time: The :class:`datetime.datetime` object (in UTC) that marks the activation time for the certificate.
 The certificate may not be trusted clients if it is used before this time.